lorenz10/linux-terminal/README.md

 copies the file into another directory.

 `cp -r /origin/directory1 /destination/directory2` copies direcory1 and all its content into directory2.
+`cp -r /origin/directory1 .` copies direcory1 and all its content into current directory.

 ```shell
 ls